Rein Attemann, Puget Sound Advocacy Manager

 email: sasha at wecprotects.org

-Rebecca advances policy for WEC’s People For Puget Sound program.
+Rebecca manages our oil campaign working to stop terminals and ensure the safe transport of oil currently coming through our region.
 Rebecca has worked to implement and develop environmental policies for over a decade.
 Most recently, Rebecca worked for five years at the Puget Sound Partnership in its implementation branch.
 There, she supported partners across the Puget Sound to implement salmon recovery and integrated it into broader efforts to recover Puget Sound.
 She has a dual master’s degree from the University of Washington in Urban Planning and in Public Administration.
 When not working, Rebecca loves exploring our waterways and mountains with her husband, cooking, gardening, and hunkering down to read a good novel on the couch.

 email: rebecca at wecprotects.org